Project Mohole: Scientific goals

 Scientists involved with Mohole had differing and irreconcilable views as to the scientific goals of Mohole.
-Part of this disagreement resulted from a long tradition of competition between the four main oceanographic institutions: Lamont Geological Observatory in New York, the Woods Hole Oceanographic Institution in Massachusetts, the University of Miami in Florida, and the Scripps Institution of Oceanography in California.
+Part of this disagreement resulted from a long tradition of competition among the four main oceanographic institutions: Lamont Geological Observatory in New York, the Woods Hole Oceanographic Institution in Massachusetts, the University of Miami in Florida, and the Scripps Institution of Oceanography in California.
 The competitive nature of these institutions meant that they often refused to cooperate.
 The East Coast institutions favored a drilling site in the Atlantic Ocean or Caribbean, while Scripps in San Diego favored a North Pacific site.
 Any site had to be near a large port to make the logistics of the large expedition feasible, it had to have a Moho as shallow as possible, it could not be in a geologically active region, and it had to have stable weather conditions.
 In January 1965 a site north of Maui, Hawaii, was selected.

 A critical dispute was whether Mohole should begin at a modest, conservative pace with a program of drilling shallow bore holes in sediments, or whether it should proceed at once to drill the deep hole to the Moho.
 The issue was critical since the two approaches required differing engineering, management, and allocation of resources.
 There was significant interest in a program of shallower holes from those in the oceanographic community and the oil industry.
 The deeper hole addressed more fundamental questions about the structure of the Earth.
 Some viewed the more modest initial approach as developing essential engineering and drilling techniques that would later be required for the deep bore hole.

 Some in the geology and geophysics communities objected to Mohole because, for its enormous cost, they expected that not much would be learned from drilling.
 They viewed the project as an engineering stunt of little scientific value.